 Kara is passionate about helping her patients feel comfortable in her care while providing simple dental cleanings or deep cleanings for the treatment of periodontal disease.
 Kara believes that healthy mouth goes hand in hand with a healthy body.

-Kara is passionate about educating patients in a non-judgmental manner by simply providing education and never nagging at them.
-Today she answers some of the most common questions patients ask.
+Kara is passionate about educating patients in a non-judgmental manner by providing education.
+Furthermore, Kara will not ever nag you.
+Today she answers some of the most common questions that patients ask.

 What kind of services do Lincoln hygienists offer?